turingschool/md_launch_curriculum/README.md

     - Use GROUP BY, COUNT, SUM, and AVERAGE
     - Research additional aggregate functions
   Lab Project: Use SQL to query some Library Statistics
+* PD POTENTIAL: Practice sending and responding to requests for other teams (as a dev you won't always be coding, you will be asked for datapoints from other teams.)
 ### Week 4
 * Lesson: Intro to ORM (Migrations & Schema)
     - Define ORM